 We have a first come/first serve policy (to qualified homes only) when it comes to adopting foals.
 We can hold for 24 hours ONLY with a non-refundable deposit.
 We do not hold/board foals under any circumstances, unless you are the President of the United States or the Supreme Ruler of the Universe (proof required).

 Now that you have completed steps One and Two and you feel that you are in a position to adopt, here is what you need to do IN THIS ORDER!
 Keep in mind that our first priority is the future health and happiness of the foals, we cannot go out and visit everyone so we rely on the opinions of other equine professionals.
 Please be honest, if we think that anything smells funny or that it is possible BS… NO FOALS for you.
 We have had to repo foals too many times.
 We have many eyes out there in the world that report back to us.

 - Email to us photos of your fencing, stalls, all areas where foals will be kept, photos of current horses, your contact information including: Full name, phone number and physical address.

 - Call your Vet and your farrier and ask them to email us directly from their email address a brief (or not so brief) statement.
 This statement MUST state the level of care that they feel your horses receive and if they feel that you and your facility are well suited to adopt orphan foals.
 They must understand that you are adopting orphan foals.
-Often we find people that do their own farrier work.
+Often we find people that do their own farrier work or have farriers that do not email.
 Not a problem.
 However, we would need your Vet to verify the care and condition of your horses feet or documentation that shows you are a trained farrier.

 WHOA!
 Slow down, now you need to read about foal care and make your shopping list.